-► A signature means that the individual is committed to his contribution, agrees with the scope of work to be done, and accepts the specs as valid.
-A signature on the part of a contributor does not mean a guarantee of performance.
+A signature means that the individual is committed to his contribution, agrees with the scope of work to be done, and accepts the specs as valid.
+A signature on the part of a contributor does not mean a guarantee of STAKEHOLDER: Anyone who has a vested interest in the project.
+These include contributors, customers, managers, and financial people. performance.
 It is a commitment.
 Because there are factors outside our control, few of us would like to guarantee our performance.
 However, most would be willing to make a commitment, meaning we promise to do our best to fulfill our obligations.
 If a signature is treated as a guarantee, either signers will refuse to sign or they will sign without feeling really committed to the agreement.
 Neither response is desirable.